conjure-cp/EssenceCatalog-runs/problems/csplib-prob013-ProgPartyFunction/descriptive.md

  - Fastest option is ('01_compact.eprime', 'chuffed'), total runtime 1384.07
  - Slowest option is ('03_sparse.eprime', 'cplex'), total runtime 540062.22
+ - Slowest option took 390.20 times as long as SBS
  - VBS total runtime 1228.70
  - VBS as a percentage of SBS is 88.77%